Flower Rosin Pressing Tips & Tricks

 115 Micron: best overall micron filter type for flower rosin, a great sweet spot for yield and quality

-Also, always make sure if you’re pressing in a bag to use 100% polyester monofilament filter mesh, which is the most conducive for yields while also being one of the FDA’s top recommended food grade fabrics.
+Always make sure to use 100% polyester monofilament filter mesh, which is the most conducive for yields while also being one of the FDA’s top recommended food grade fabrics.
 Stainless steel screens are prone to scratching plates and cutting yields, whereas silk screens stretch a significant amount, making it difficult to accurately track your pressure data.

 Total available pressure: 5 tons at 120 PSI compressed air input, or 10,000 lb / f